Understanding Grandparents Rights in Ontario: Key Facts and Tips

 Steps for Grandparents to Take When Seeking Access

 Grandparents aiming to gain access to their grandchildren are advised to pursue a number of strategies.
-Initial, engaging in mediation and negotiation is the preferred approach, as it seeks an amicable solution that avoids confrontational court battles.
+Initially, engaging in mediation and negotiation is the preferred approach, as it seeks an amicable solution that avoids confrontational court battles.
 Should these methods prove unsuccessful, grandparents may proceed with filing for access via the courts, which will require gathering pertinent documents and possibly hiring legal counsel.

 Mediation and Negotiation